 How to Store this Sweet and Sour Chicken Recipe and Sweet and Sour Sauce

-Should you have leftovers I recommend that you place the sauce and the cooked chicken in different containers.
-Don’t pour the sauce over the chicken and then put it in the refrigerator because the breading will get soggy.
+Should you have leftovers, I recommend that you place the sauce and the cooked chicken in different containers.
+Don’t pour the sauce over the chicken and put it in the refrigerator because the breading will get soggy.

 Heating the chicken in an air fryer really helps to crisp up like the first time.
 You can reheat it in the oven at 350 degrees, but it will take about 10 to 12 minutes.

 Reheat the sauce on low heat on the stovetop until just warm.

 Like Chinese restaurant recipes?
 Check out these favorites